 The monitor that we have provides a button to change available channels.
 Tapping this a few times adjusted the frequency of the monitors enough to remove the interference.
 Ever since then the communication problems have disappeared (in fact, the change was nearly instant).

-One thought on “Baby Monitor (Temporarily) Killed Z-Wave Network”
+One response to “Baby Monitor (Temporarily) Killed Z-Wave Network”